Foley Graduate Fellowship in Natural Science Education

 This multi-faceted graduate fellowship is a full-time, 2 year and 3-month professional development program that focuses on K-8th grade field science education, leadership, and helping to grow a reputable nonprofit organization.

 Do you have questions about Walking Mountains’ fellowships?
 Contact:

 Over the course of the first summer, Graduate Fellows are mentored by the previous cohort of educators, and together are responsible for preparing and teaching week-long youth summer science camps to students entering kindergarten-8th grade.
 Most summer camps are day camps, but some are residential and based out of backcountry huts.

-By fall, Natural Science Educators are fully responsible for planning, preparing and teaching K-12 students in a variety of field science topics such as geology, sustainable energy, biodiversity research, weather, ecosystems, snow science and winter ecology.
-Ranging from one to three days, and sometimes residential, field programs are a vital supplement to traditional classroom learning.
+In the first fall, Graduate Fellows will teach school programs, which includes planning, preparing and teaching K-8th grade students in a variety of field science topics such as geology, sustainable energy, biodiversity research, weather, ecosystems, snow science, and winter ecology.
+Ranging from one to two days, and sometimes residential, field programs are a vital supplement to traditional classroom learning.
 The majority of school programs are one day in length.
 There are opportunities for curriculum development during the fellowship as well.
-Coursework during this season includes Teaching Culturally and Linguistically Diverse Learners (online) and Program Design & Planning in Environmental Education (in-person).

-During the second year, Natural Science Educators continue teaching summer camp, field science programs, mentor the incoming cohort of Educators, continue with their graduate coursework, conduct an action research project, and thereby round out their professional experience by providing critical leadership and program coordination.
+During their second year, Graduate Fellows continue to teach summer science camp and field programs, mentor the incoming cohort of Graduate Fellows, conduct an action research project, lead a year-long afterschool program, and thereby round out their professional experience by providing critical leadership and program coordination.